marcinjak9/italian-flavours-gatsby/src/pages/index.md

 Are you ready to see Italy exactly how you want to see it, on an itinerary fashioned specially for you?

-Treat yourself for a special occasion, as a birthday, an anniversary or a retirement gift: celebrate your milestone with your family or with your friends in a luxury, tailor-made gourmet tour in Italy.
+Treat yourself for a special occasion, as a birthday, an anniversary or a retirement gift: celebrate your milestone with your family or with your friends with a luxury, tailor-made gourmet tour of Italy.

 **Solo Traveller**